torvalds/linux/Documentation/driver-api/cxl/devices/device-types.rst

 Typically used for initialization, configuration, and I/O access for anything other than memory (CXL.mem) or cache (CXL.cache) operations.

-The Linux CXL driver exposes access to .io functionalty via the various sysfs interfaces and /dev/cxl/ devices (which exposes direct access to device mailboxes).
+The GNU/Linux CXL driver exposes access to .io functionalty via the various sysfs interfaces and /dev/cxl/ devices (which exposes direct access to device mailboxes).